‘Head South on Montgomery Street.’

 It also serves as a reminder that sometimes the simplest, most practical solutions to everyday problems can have the most meaningful impact on our lives.

-While the innovations coming to Maps were, in my opinion, the most exciting bit of software unveiled by Google at IO, it wasn't alone.
+While the innovations coming to Maps were, in my opinion, the most exciting bit of software unveiled at Google IO, it wasn't alone.

 Another technology, called Google Duplex, rightfully garnered praise, excitement and criticism in equal measure.